Hummus | Benefits | Side Effects | Carbs | Keto | Low-Carb Substitutes | Recipe | Conclusion | FAQ | Studies

 - Vitamin B6

 - Folate (Vitamin B9/B11)

-However, the micronutrients in hummus vary greatly with the way it is prepared.
+However, the micronutrients in hummus vary significantly with how it is prepared.

 With this in mind, hummus appears to be a balanced food.
-Nevertheless, its main ingredient is among the legumes, which are known for carbohydrates and anti-nutrients.
+Nevertheless, its main ingredient is legumes, known for carbohydrates and anti-nutrients.